lynn-ling-lo/lynn-ling-lo.github.io/_pages/about.md

+---
+permalink: /
+title: "Ling Lo' Profile"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 ### About Me
 I am a fourth-year Ph.D. student at National Yang Ming Chiao Tung University, Taiwan, under the guidance of Prof. Wen-Huang Cheng and Prof. Hong-Han Shuai.
 Earlier, I received my B.S. degree from Deparment of Electronics, National Chiao Tung University, Taiwan.
 My research lies at the intersection of computer vision and machine learning, with a current focus on image immunization.
 In the earlier stages of my academic career, I delved into affective computing, specializing in facial and micro-expression recognition.